 Model¶

-class stores the structural data of your system, and as such it contains
+The Model class stores the structural data of your system, and as such it contains

-instances of your system.
+all Chain, Molecule, and Atom instances of your system.

 It is possibly the most useful class for a user in practice, as the function that generates

-hybrid systems to be used in alchemical calculations (pmx.alchemy.mutate()
+hybrid systems to be used in alchemical calculations (pmx.alchemy.mutate())

 acts on this object.